Ankush-Chander/IT603-notes/lectures/Lecture1.md

 ---
 ## System PATH
-Whenever you run a command, shell trues to find the file related to that command in PATH. in case that command is not found in any of these directories. it returns "command not found"
+Whenever you run a command, shell tries to find the file related to that command in PATH. in case that command is not found in any of these directories. it returns "command not found"
 ```bash
 echo $PATH
 # output: /home/ankush/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/snap/bin:/home/ankush/workplace/myscripts